 Topical Hyperpigmentation Treatments

-Hydroquinone is often considered the gold standard in hyperpigmentation treatment.
-Hydroquinone inhibits the activity of the enzyme needed to make melanin, called tyrosinase.
-This decreases the production of melanin and increases the breakdown of melanosomes.
+Hydroquinone is considered the gold standard in hyperpigmentation treatment.
+Hydroquinone inhibits the activity of the key enzyme, tyrosinase, that is required for melanin synthesis.

 Professional Hyperpigmentation Treatments

 Corticosteroids and hydroquinone are available over the counter (OTC) as well as in prescription strength.

 However, if your skin fails to respond to these treatments you can see your dermatologist who may prescribe a stronger formula, opt for another treatment or use triple therapy, depending on your skin type and severity.
 Professional treatments are commonly used alongside topical therapy to achieve optimal results.